-- Training court staff on the standards for the classification, entry, and reporting of data; - Providing information to the courts for resolving technical questions associated with data definitions, processing, and aggregation; and - Documenting and disseminating information related to changes in the ways that courts define or report data.
+- Training court staff on the standards for the classification, entry, and reporting of data; - Providing information to the courts for resolving technical questions associated with data definitions, processing, and aggregation; - Developing and adopting a new case management system infrastructure in the courts; and

+• Documenting and disseminating information related to changes in the ways that courts define or report data.

-Although a growing number of courts now transmit their data electronically from the case management system to the AOC, there continue to be differences among superior 'courts' case processing and other business practices that reflect the histories of individual courts and the unique needs of the communities they serve.
-These differences may influence the ways in which superior courts report data to the AOC.
+Although a growing number of courts now transmit their data electronically from their case management system to the Judicial Council, there continue to be differences among superior courts' case processing and other business practices that reflect the histories of individual courts and the unique needs of the communities they serve.
+These differences may influence the ways in which superior courts report data to the Judicial Council.
 On that basis, while the filings and disposition data reported by any one court are largely comparable to data from other courts, some local variations in the classification and reporting of cases still occur.

-Changes to 2013 Court Statistics Report
+Changes to 2014 Court Statistics Report

-The 2013 Court Statistics Report reflects several design improvements and organizational changes to make the document more user-friendly-primarily a more graphical presentation of the material and more accurate organization of the work of the branch by case type and subject matter.
-The electronic PDF version of the 2013 CSR also offers access to the raw data underlying many of the graphical charts by clicking the data icon:
+The 2014 Court Statistics Report reflects several design improvements and organizational changes to make the document more user-friendly-primarily a more graphical presentation of the material and more accurate organization of the work of the branch by case type and subject matter.
+The electronic PDF version of the 2014 CSR also offers access to the raw data underlying many of the graphical charts by clicking the data icon:

-The major organizational change in the 2013 CSR is to distinguish descriptive caseload indicators such as filings and dispositions, and basic standards and measures of judicial administration.
+The major organizational change in the 2014 CSR is to distinguish descriptive caseload indicators such as filings and dispositions, and basic standards and measures of judicial administration.
 These measures, such as time to disposition and caseload clearance rate, allow the courts to assess case-processing practices and ensure efficient allocation of resources.
 Engaging in an ongoing assessment of performance measurement furthers many of the branchwide strategic goals-such as access to justice, accountability, and quality of justice and service to the public-that are vital to the effective administration of justice in California.